What to Consider When Migrating to Another Web Hosting Provider?

 Most business owners and webmasters think twice about switching to another hosting provider for fear of downtime, hurting their rankings, and losing business.

 The fact is, it’s fairly straightforward to switch web hosts quickly and easily.
 This post is aimed at guiding you through the process of migrating to another hosting provider.
+What is on the website migration checklist?
+Where to start?

 How Can I Move My Website to a New Host?